dynamsoft-docs/license-server-docs/dshosting/index.md

 >
 > To learn how secure and reliable Dynamsoft-hosting LTS is, you can refer to [this page]({{site.about}}licensefaq.html).

-> This article is about Dynamsoft-Hosting License Tracking, if you would rather track license usage yourself using your own self-hosting License Tracking Server, please see [Self-hosting License Tracking]({{site.selfhosting}}index.html).
+> This article is about Dynamsoft-Hosting License Tracking, if you would rather track license usage yourself using your own self-hosting Dynamsoft License Server, please see [Self-hosting License Tracking]({{site.selfhosting}}index.html).

 The following assumes you have purchased a trackable license and have chosen "Dynamsoft-Hosting" on the "Activate License" page in the [customer portal](https://www.dynamsoft.com/customer/license/fullLicense).